National survey of recreational fishers

-The survey will help us to better understand and manage recreational fishing and fishing activity in important shared fisheries.
+The survey results will help us to better understand and manage recreational fishing and fishing activity in important shared fisheries.

 Timeline of the survey

 The survey ran for one year, from 1 October 2017.
-The results and analyses are due mid-2019.
-We do this survey every 5 to 7 years as part of a wider piece of research with the National Research Bureau (NRB) and NIWA (the National Institute for Water and Atmospheric Research).
+The results and analyses were released on 28 August 2019.
+We do this survey every 5 to 6 years as part of a wider piece of research with the National Research Bureau (NRB) and NIWA (the National Institute for Water and Atmospheric Research).